alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 ```

 > **A Note on I/O and Side Effects**
-> Reads (`FindUser`) inside the pipeline are common in Railway-Oriented Programming.
-Writes stay outside: commit `_repo.Save` in the `Match` success branch (“functional core, imperative shell”).
+> In Railway-Oriented Programming, reads (`FindUser`) often appear in the pipeline; keep writes outside it (call `_repo.Save` in the `Match` success branch — “functional core, imperative shell”).

 > **Functional Purity Note:**
 > FP would return a new user; ORMs like EF typically mutate tracked entities.
-We mutate here for pragmatism.
+This example mutates for pragmatic persistence.

 In a real app, this boundary usually lives in an application service/transaction.